Calcium-activated potassium channel: Subtypes of BK channels

-IK channel
+IK channels

 Intermediate conductance channels seem to be the least studied of all of the channels.
 Structurally they are thought to be very similar to BK channels with the main differences being conductance, and the methods of modulation.
 It is known that IK channels are modulated by calmodulin, whereas BK channels are not.

 IK channels have shown a strong connection to calcification in vasculature, as inhibition of the channel causes a decrease in vascular calcification.
 Over-expression of these channels has quite a different effect on the body.
 Studies have shown that this treatment causes proliferation of vascular smooth muscle cells.
 This finding has sparked further exploration surrounding these channels and researchers have found that IK channels regulate the cell cycle in cancer cells, B and T lymphocytes, and stem cells.
 These discoveries show promise for future treatments surrounding IK Channels.